-If you have questions about financial aid at Elmhurst College, you’ve come to the right place.
+If you have questions about financial aid at Elmhurst University, you’ve come to the right place.

 Here are answers to some of the questions we hear most often.
 Still have questions?
 Contact the Office of Student Financial Services.